-One of the best ways to decide on antivirus software is by comparing two brands, head to head.
-Here, we compare AVG vs. Webroot so that you can make an informed decision on which software is the best for your needs.
+AVG vs Webroot is here.
+Why?
+Because one of the best ways to decide on the best antivirus software (opens in new tab) for you is by comparing two brands, head to head.
+Specifically, we compare AVG and Webroot SecureAnywhere (opens in new tab) with your needs in mind so that you can see easily what each offers over the other to decide which will serve you best.

 AVG also includes protection against phishing scams where hackers and scammers disguise themselves as legitimate companies to gain access to your personal information.
 Again, Webroot doesn't have this feature.